MKnierim/TeaTimer/README.md

 ### Functionality
 * Figure out how to make buttons clickable multiple times before starting the timer (adjusting infusion cycle with repeated clicks)
+* Same problem with adjusting the countdown display - probably needs to be separated from current event handlers

+### Data
+* Integrate infusion times from data.py into countdown function